Skip to main content

 How long does it really take to form a habit?

-Research from University College London found an average of 66 days, but the range stretched from 18 to 254 days depending on the behavior and the person.
-The 21-day rule is a myth.
+Research from University College London found an average of 66 days, with a range from 18 to 254 days depending on the behavior and the person.
+The popular 21-day figure is a myth.
+Because the real number is closer to two months, a tracker that keeps you visible past the 30-day mark, where most people quit, matters more than the exact method you pick.

 Do I have to track every day for it to work?

-No. Missing one day rarely breaks the habit, but missing two in a row starts to.
+Missing one day rarely breaks a habit, but missing two in a row starts to.
 Tracking exists to make that gap visible so you can close it fast.
+Backfill honestly when you skip and keep going.
+The goal is an accurate trend line you can read, so judge yourself on the month rather than any single square.

 habit trackingproductivitybehavior change